laeubli/viscats/README.md

 ...
 ```

-Please feel free to use the two sample files that ship with viscats: `sample_short.csv` and `sample_long.csv`.
+Please feel free to use the two sample files that ship with viscats for testing: `sample_short.csv` and `sample_long.csv`.